My skin looked paler. I was dying one second at a time. Everyone dies that way, but who’d enjoy the consciousness of it?

 Financial deficiency was no new disease to me.
 My mom, a single parent with three kids, was a peasant farmer.
 That explained my kerosene stove in a student residential area in Mile 3, Nkwen, where every other student used gas.

 On the second Sunday, I skipped church again.
 My feet pained from trekking twice, to and fro church that week, a total two and a half miles, on a stiletto whose heel cap had come away.

 Today, again, I had another reason not to tick my name in the attendance record.
 For three straight Sundays?

 “Dress up, let’s go,” Bih commanded.

 “I don’t have taxi fare,” I replied, my eyes to the cold cement floor.

 Holding the door frame, Bih looked away for several seconds before facing me.
 “I’ll pay one way.
 You pay the other way.”

-"I don't have for one way.
-I haven't eaten for four days."
+I should’ve sighed, but my energy stores were so depleted a sigh would have gulped my breath.
+“I don’t have money for one way.
+I haven’t eaten for four days.”